near-ndc/gwg/specs/spec-2-election-ui.md

 <!-- Optionally, describe: Expected functionality, Security issues/requirements, Assumptions/dependencies (internal and external), Potential problems/roadblocks, Budget concerns. -->

-- Ability to override -> on chain transaction
-- See vote history, edit -> override
-- Details on candidate platform in original RFP from nomination process
-- Query self nominations to specific seat and term - > write platform, why they want to run -> they should make robust
 - Edit profile in the scope of near social profile
 - Results -> green check mark
 - Votes can not be changed once cast, but can be changed before they are.